LiisOt/LiisOt/README.md

 ## Hi there 👋
-I am a student  at LAB University of Applied Sciences.
+*italic text* >  My name is Liis Otsatalu and I am a student  at LAB University of Applied Sciences.